masesgroup/KNet/src/documentation/articles/usagePS.md

 Here below two simple examples of producer/consumer from PowerShell.
 The examples are very minimal, but demonstrate how send to and receive from an Apache Kafka™ cluster.
-The terms **MY\_KAFKA\_CLUSTER** shall be replaced with the address of the broker cluster.
+The terms **MY\_KAFKA\_CLUSTER** shall be replaced with the address of Apache Kafka™ cluster.

 ### Producer

-The following snippet builds needed objects to send a record to a broker cluster:
+The following snippet builds needed objects to send a record to an Apache Kafka™ cluster:

 ```
 Start-KNetPS